 But here’s the reality check:

-• 50 InMail credits per month for Core plans
+- 50 InMail credits per month for Core plans (Premium Career gets about 5, Premium Business around 15, Recruiter Lite roughly 30)

 I ran the numbers on one of our campaigns.
 Even with a solid 15% response rate on InMails, we were looking at maybe 7-8 conversations per month.
 That’s not scaling anything.
 That’s barely surviving.

 And the worst part?
 Most of those InMail credits get wasted on people who never open the message.
-LinkedIn doesn’t tell you this upfront, but InMail open rates have been dropping since 2024 as inboxes get more crowded.
+InMail open rates have been dropping as inboxes get more crowded.
+LinkedIn doesn’t advertise this, but practitioners have seen it consistently over the past year.

 The Smarter Approach: Connection Requests + Personalized Messages